srivalli2017/WS-Coding-Challenge/README.md

 ## Testing

-I've used Jest and `@testing-library/react`to write unit tests to test a UI that was created.
+'ve used Jest and `@testing-library/react`to write unit tests to test the basic functionality of the application.
+Since the application is all cleint side, there are not too many test cases that I could execute.
+But I picked the following testcases and successfully tested them.